-Is it time to replace your water heater?
-TML Service Experts is here with some indicators to look for when choosing whether it’s time to invest in a new water heating system.
+Is your water heater in need of replacing?
+TML Service Experts is here with a few signs to look for when choosing whether it’s time to invest in a new water heating system.

-If your water heater receives standard maintenance, you can expect it to last around ten years, depending on how many people live in the home.
-When your water heater reaches 10 years, it’s usually time to seriously discuss replacement, especially before a leak happens.
+If your water heater gets standard maintenance, you can expect it to function around ten years, depending on how many people live in the home.
+Once your water heater hits 10 years, it’s usually time to seriously discuss replacement, especially before a leak happens.

-Booming or knocking sounds coming from your water heater can be a signal that residue has built up on the bottom of the tank.
-This means your equipment will be less efficient and will require more gas or electricity to heat your water, resulting in higher water heating bills.
-It also means that the excess time spent heating your water could result in more damage on your tank, leading to cracks or leaks.
+Booming or knocking sounds coming from your water heater can be a signal that residue has built up on the base of the tank.
+This means your equipment will be less efficient and will require more gas or electricity to heat your water, causing higher water heating bills.
+It also means that the excess time spent heating your water could cause more damage on your tank, possibly generating cracks or leaks.